elfi-dev/elfi/CONTRIBUTING.rst

     $ git clone git@github.com:your_name_here/elfi.git

-3. Make sure you have [Python 3](https://www.python.org/) and [Anaconda Distribution](https://www.anaconda.com/) installed in your machine.
+3. Make sure you have [Python 3](https://www.python.org/) and [Anaconda Distribution](https://www.anaconda.com/) installed on your machine.
    Check your conda and Python versions::

    $ conda -V